abhinavkothakota/CyberAttacks/iot/PROJECT PHASE2/PROTO2/CYBERATTACKSINIOT/README.md

 ## 🚀 Project Overview

-This project implements a comprehensive **Real-Time Network Intrusion Detection System** specifically designed for IoT networks.
+This project implements a comprehensive **Cyberattacks in IOT Networks** specifically designed for IoT networks.
 The system captures live network traffic, analyzes packet features using machine learning models, and automatically detects and blocks malicious activities in real-time.

 ## 🎯 Key Features